-Appendicitis is a common medical emergency that occurs when the appendix becomes inflamed and infected.
+Appendicitis is a common medical and surgical emergency that occurs when the appendix becomes inflamed and infected.
 It can cause severe abdominal pain, nausea, and fever and requires prompt medical attention to prevent potentially life-threatening complications.
-Prompt diagnosis is crucial to prevent serious complications such as peritonitis and sepsis.
+Early diagnosis is crucial to prevent serious complications such as peritonitis and sepsis.
 Treatment typically involves surgical removal of the appendix, known as an appendectomy.

-Appendicitis is an inflammation of the appendix, a small, finger-shaped pouch attached to the large intestine in the lower right side of the abdomen.
+Appendicitis is an inflammation of the vermiform appendix, a small, finger-shaped pouch attached to the large intestine on the lower right side of the abdomen.
+Acute appendicitis is the leading cause of abdominal surgery in children and the most prevalent abdominal surgical emergency worldwide (Lotfollahzadeh and Lopez, 2025).
 The appendix does not have a known function in the body, but when it becomes blocked or infected, it can cause severe pain and other symptoms.
 If left untreated, appendicitis can lead to a rupture of the appendix, which can spread infection throughout the abdominal cavity and cause life-threatening complications such as peritonitis and sepsis.
 Understanding the stages of appendicitis can help you recognise the signs and seek prompt medical attention.

 Early signs of appendicitis can vary but typically include a combination of symptoms that develop gradually.
 These early indicators often involve the following: